userJeremiah/myportfolio/README.md

-  # Design Personal Portfolio Website
+# My Portfolio

-  This is a code bundle for Design Personal Portfolio Website.
-The original project is available at https://www.figma.com/design/MDDf7cqpbd1oSPBLudmuZx/Design-Personal-Portfolio-Website.
+This is the source code for my personal portfolio website.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.